mdsadanfuzail/UniCompanionAI/README.md

 - Thanks to Cohere for providing the powerful LLM used in this project.
 - Thanks to LangChain for helping to streamline the creation of the RAG pipeline.
-- Thanks to FastAPI for enabling a robust and user-friendly backend for this application.
+- Thanks to Gradio for providing an intuitive and interactive UI for seamless user-chatbot communication.